-Marjorie served as a United States Army intelligence officer and commander.
-Her ten years of post 9/11 military service include two combat deployments, one in support of Operation Iraqi Freedom, the other in support of Operation Enduring Freedom in Afghanistan.
+After the tragic terrorist attacks of September 11, 2001, Marjorie enlisted in the U.S. Army Reserve, serving for ten years as an intelligence officer and commander.
+Her ten years of post-9/11 military service include two combat deployments, one in support of Operation Iraqi Freedom, the other in support of Operation Enduring Freedom in Afghanistan.
 She started out enlisted and received the rare honor of being awarded a direct commission within her first two years of service.
-Her final duty was to command over one hundred soldiers in Afghanistan to successfully fulfill their mission, and safely return home.
-She was ranked the #1 Military Intelligence company commander in Eastern Afghanistan for the deployment cycle of 2009-2010, awarded the Bronze Star for meritorious service as a combat commander and received the Combat Action Badge.
+Her final duty was to lead more than one hundred soldiers in Afghanistan in the successful completion of their mission, and safely return them home.
+She was ranked the #1 Military Intelligence Company Commander in Eastern Afghanistan for the deployment cycle of 2009-2010, awarded the Bronze Star for meritorious service as a combat commander and received the Combat Action Badge.

-Marjorie is the award-winning author of the 2017 National Independent Publisher Book Award (IPPY) for, The Frontline Generation: How We Served Post 9/11.
+Marjorie drew from her time in the military to survive that crucible in her life, and started to write.
+Marjorie published her work and was recognized in 2017 as the award-winning author of a National Independent Publisher Book Award (IPPY) for The Frontline Generation: How We Served Post 9/11.
 The book began as a personal memoir for her son and became the first to define post 9/11 service and leadership.
 It was a featured title for Hudson Booksellers in airports across the U.S. (2016-2017) and is on the recommended reading list for the U.S. Army Military Intelligence Center of Excellence library and museum.

-As a spouse of a soldier, Marjorie also understands the perspective from that of a military family member.
-Her husband, Charles, served twenty years in the U.S. Army as a Ranger, and as an AH-64 Apache Longbow and AH-6 Little Bird aviator, with multiple combat deployments.
+As a spouse of a soldier, Marjorie also understands life from the perspective of military family members.
+Her husband, Charles, served a career in the U.S. Army as a Ranger, and as an AH-64 Apache Longbow and AH-6 Little Bird aviator, with multiple combat deployments.
 He retired out of the 160th Special Operations Aviation Regiment in 2017.
-She lives in North Carolina with her husband, and their beloved son, Henk.